East Building (Athenian Agora): Subsequent history and excavation

 The East Building was demolished along with South Stoa II some time before the first century AD, probably because it had been damaged during the Sullan Sack of Athens in 86 BC.
-The area was used iron smelters until the mid-first century AD.
+The area was used for iron smelters until the mid-first century AD.
 After that, marble workers employed the remains of the East Building as a workshop.
 The bedding blocks in the eastern hall of the East Building were used as stands for pieces of marble that were being sawn and bear many signs of damage from the marble saws.
 Marble dust from the sawing was washed off to the west, where it formed a 0.75 metre thick layer of sludge in the ruins of the eastern end of South Stoa II.

 These were removed in the early second century AD.
 At this point the south wall of the South Stoa and the south wall of the East Building were rebuilt as a retaining wall to support an aqueduct running along the south side of the Agora to a set of baths.
 Unlike the South Stoa, the East Building was rebuilt at this time.
 The building may have been damaged in the Herulian Sack of 267 AD and the superstructure was spoliated to build the Post-Herulian Wall.
 The Gymnasium of the Giants was built over the area around 400 AD.

 The remains of the East Building were uncovered during the American School of Classical Studies' excavations of the Agora.
 Margaret Crosby first uncovered traces of the building in 1952.
 At that time, the structure was referred to as the East Stoa, but the name was changed since subsequent analysis showed that the foundations could not have supported colonnades.